 Smaller is better

 In its raw form, you could use a Dot as a supplementary Alexa portal, in addition to an Echo.
-You wouldn't want to listen to music through it, unless perhaps you live in a monastery, and don't want the other monks to hear you listening to Cradle of Filth.
+You possibly wouldn't want to listen to music through it, unless perhaps you live in a monastery, and don't want the other monks to hear you listening to Cradle of Filth.

 Use the 3.5mm output or – slightly more fiddly – Bluetooth to plug in a decent speaker, however, and the Dot instantly becomes "Echo But With Better Sound Quality".
 As such, it's able to be used anywhere in the house (so long as you have a spare speaker to plug it into handy), while Echo's natural home remains the kitchenette.

 Music Unlimited: Echo's killer app